khushhalm/News-Feed-Automation-System-/README.md

 # News-Feed-Automation-System-
-The news feed automated system helps research and policy teams to keep a track of all important political news from national and state sources.
+The News Feed Tool is an application that hepls the policy and research teams to keep a track of all important political news(state and national).
+With help of docuament clustering and Multidocumented summary generation, the application helps the teams to understand, search and retrieve information on a particular topic, keyword search and related news.